-Stallion Springs PAL Judo Club classes are held at the Stallion Springs Rec Center on Monday and Wednesday evenings from 6:30 PM to 8:00 PM.
+Stallion Springs Judo Club classes are held at the Stallion Springs Rec Center on Tuesday and Thursday evenings from 6:30 PM to 8:00 PM.

 Head Sensei: John Oglesby.

 Additional information, email: (redacted)

 Stallion Springs PAL Judo Club began in January 1998 as the Tehachapi Valley Judo Club.
 In 2003, it became part of the Stallion Springs Police Activities League (PAL) program and has been in the current location since the gym was opened in 2006.
 The club has produced four black belts; placed at the Nationals and California state championships; and won several Gold medals the the Silver State (NV) championships.

 Stallion Judo is a USJA club (United States Judo Association)

 What is Judo?

 Judo is an internationally recognized sport and the first martial art to be accepted into the Olympic Games in 1964.

 Judo is a relatively inexpensive activity that can be practiced by almost anyone, recreationally at the club level, or as a competitive sport.
 Judo is an excellent form of exercise for all ages allowing the individual to set their own pace and limitations.
 Judo is a martial art and fighting sport, but the combination of carefully selected techniques and strict rules limit the possibility of injury.
 Beginners are taught to roll and fall correctly before being taught how to throw or grapple.
 So while judo can be practiced at any age, and every effort is made to make it a safe and enjoyable activity, it is still a contact sport where minor bumps and bruises are inevitable.